rafajos20/PyBer_with_Matplotlib/README.md

 ![](resources/img1.png)

-*	The “average fare per ride” of the Rural cities is $34.62 and the “average fare per driver” is $55.49 it means the average Fare received per ride is $20.87 less compared to the average fare paid per driver.
+*	The “average fare per ride” of the Rural cities is $34.62 and the “average fare per driver” is $55.49, but the total rides are 125 for 78 drivers that mean each driver made 1.60 rides average.

-*	The “average fare per ride” of the Suburban cities is $30.97 and the “average fare per driver” is $39.50, this represents that the average fare paid per driver is $8.53 greater than   the average fare received per ride.
+*	The “average fare per ride” of the Suburban cities is $30.97 and the “average fare per driver” is $39.50. the total rides are 625 for 490 drivers for suburban cities it means each driver have opportunities to made 1.28 rides average.

-*	Finally, the “average fare per ride” of the urban cities is $24.53 and the “average fare per driver” is $16.57 this represents that the average fare received per ride is $7.96 greater than   the average fare paid per driver.
+*	Finally, the “average fare per ride” of the urban cities is $24.53 and the “average fare per driver” is $16.57. the total Rides are 1,625 for urban cities for 2,405 drivers, this means the driver have only 68% chance of made a ride.

 * The total drivers are 2.973 of all city types.
 Urban cities have the most drivers with 2.405 this represents 80.9% of all drivers, in second place Suburban cities with 490 drivers that means 16.5% of all drivers, and finally Rural cities have 78 drivers for a 2.6%.
 ![](resources/img2.png)